nathanctech/Nucleares.js/README.md

 # Nucleares.js
 API Wrapper for the Nucleares game.

+## Requirements

+- Modern Node.js version supporting native fetch (tested on v19.1.0)
+- Nucleares Web Server running, tested on v0.2.11.106

 ## Usage

 The API supports all [currently published](https://nuclearesgame.blogspot.com/2023/11/webserver.html) variables for the Nucleares API.

+If unspecified, connects to the default listener for the game on `localhost`, port `8080`.

 Example: